Fort Duffield

-In 1995 a team of volunteers lead by Billy Morris and Dennis Wren started the clearing of overgrowth.
+In 1995 a team of volunteers led by Billy Morris and Dennis Wren started the clearing of overgrowth.
 By 1996 it was opened as a tourist attraction.
 You could catch a bus in the town of West Point and ride it to the top of the steep hill where there are wooden facilities and an information station showing a map of the fort and the different paths to take.
 The full tour of the fort included wooden walkways to the top where you could see small cabins built and tents where reenactors would do demonstrations.
 You could follow the path on to the lookout point that gives a clear view of the Ohio River and West Point.
 From there you were able to take a small pathway past the very natural spring that was used in the times of the Civil War.
 This trail took you back to the beginning of the wooden pathway and start of the walking tour by the information station and outhouses.

 As of 2021 there are not any reenactments or bus rides currently but you can still hike the hill and follow the trails and pathways and see the little cabins.
 There is a bench to sit at the lookout point.
 However it's too dangerous to go by the natural spring so that has been excluded from the public trail.
 Volunteers from West Point Historical Society and the West Point Historical Museum including Mony Matthews and Chris Lueken help with the upkeep of the fort.
 There is also a Civil War cemetery on the west side of Fort Hill that has been updated with new grave markers and cleared out for visitors to experience.
 The bottom of Fort Hill has a parking lot and there are multiple biking trails that start right off the parking lot to take advantage of the beautiful area.
 Also there is a boat dock/camp ground to the left of the entrance off of Dixie hwy (31w) that puts you in to the Salt River.